MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 4. Allow full subscription democratization by giving Landing Zone Owners' rights to create subnets within their landing zones to suit their application needs, while ensuring the platform maintains compliance and security as defined by the SecOps team.

-Contoso's network design based on NorthStar design principles is depicted in the picture shown below:
+Contoso's network design based on CAF enterprise-scale landing zone design principles is depicted in the picture shown below:

 ![Network topology](./media/image5.png)